Danities316/Git-Commands/README.md

 -  git status
 -  git reset --hard(To discard all the changes in your working directory (including untracked files))
 -  git status(to verify changes)

+## how To merged main branch into a feature branch
+- Ensure your feature branch is up to date:
+  Before merging changes from the main branch, it's a good practice to ensure your feature branch is up to date with the latest changes from the main     branch.
+You can do this by fetching the latest changes from the main branch and rebasing your feature branch onto it.
+This helps in avoiding unnecessary conflicts during the merge.
+  `git checkout feature_branch
+git fetch origin
+git rebase origin/main

+- Merge main branch into the feature branch:
+  Once your feature branch is up to date, you can merge the changes from the main branch into your feature branch:
+  `git merge origin/main
+`
+  This command will merge the changes from the main branch into your current feature branch.

+-  Resolve any merge conflicts:
+  If there are any merge conflicts during the merge process, Git will pause and ask you to resolve them.
+You'll need to manually resolve the conflicts in your code, commit the changes, and then continue with the merge process by running:
+  `git merge --continue`

+-   Test your changes:
+    After merging the main branch into your feature branch, it's essential to test your changes to ensure everything works as expected.
+    `git push origin feature_branch
+`